zhmylove/jplbot/README.md

 Feel free to change 'time' into 'scalar localtime' in the code if you prefer human-readable format :)

 ## Dependencies
+* /usr/games/fortune
+* /usr/games/poem                      -- script to print a random poem (may be symlink for /usr/bin/true)
 * cpan LWP::Protocol::https

 #### XMPP